dkrolak/BridgeGame/README.md

 This app is a simply game in bridge.

 # To run the game
-To start the game use below commants:
+To start the game use below commands:

 * ```npm install``` - to download dependencies.
 * ```npm start``` - iniciate server listning on port 8085 - http://localhost:8085.